AI is writing books, composing music, and designing logos. It’s also raising many legal questions.

 What to include in your contracts:

-These points belong in every contract where creative work is involved.
+These points belong in every contract involving creative work.
 If you want to use language already tested in the field, grab the Independent Contractor Agreement Kit.
 It includes everything you need to protect your business when working with freelancers.

 AI prompts that might infringe copyright (and what to say instead)